 Cholecystectomy (Gallbladder removal surgery)

 Cholecystectomy is a surgical procedure performed to remove the gallbladder.
-The surgery is done to remove the gallbladder due to gallstones either causing pain or an infection.
+The surgery is done to remove the gallbladder due to gallstones which are either causing pain or an infection.

 What does cholecystectomy involve?

-The procedure is done through a keyhole (laparoscopic) surgery.
-The patient will be under general anaesthetic and it could take up to 1- 2 hours.
+The procedure is commonly done by keyhole (laparoscopic/robotic) surgery.
+The patient will be under general anaesthetic, and it usually takes between 1 to 2 hours.

-During the keyhole surgery, the surgeon will make small incisions in your abdomen.
-The surgeon will insert a tiny tube that has a camera attached through one of the incisions in order to be able to see inside your abdomen.
+During the keyhole surgery, the surgeon will make small incisions through which they can insert a small camera in order to be able to see inside your abdomen.
 Surgical tools are then inserted through the other incisions to remove the gallbladder.

 Why choose Cromwell Hospital?